-It’s no secret that getting your nutrition right will make training and completing the Lake Taupo Cycle Challenge much easier, but some people don’t tolerate the nutrition they use in training.
+It’s no secret that getting your nutrition right will make training and completing events much easier, but some people don’t tolerate the nutrition they use in training.
 If you are battling with nausea or stomach pains when training, or you just can’t keep fuel down, there are plenty of options for you to try.

 The following are some common reasons why you might not be tolerating the nutrition that you take when exercising.
-Make changes early on in your training programme so that come event day you have the perfect strategy.
+Make changes early on in your training programme to give you the opportunity to trial strategies and products, so that come event day you have the perfect strategy nailed.
 A Trailblazer Nutrition Programme will help solve this, and any other issues you might have.

-Potential Problem: You have tried to take on too much carbohydrates too soon in your training.
+Potential Problem: You have tried to take on too many carbohydrates too soon in your training.

-Your needs to be trained to tolerate carbohydrates during exercise.
-Just like you started with shorter bike rides and are slowly building up your distance, If you start with a small amount of carbohydrates per hour, and slowly increase this, you will slowly but surely train your gut to absorb the carbohydrates that you eat.
-Amazing a?
-(It is because your intestines get more ‘transporters’ that let the carbohydrate travel from the intestines into the bloodstream).
+Your gut needs to be trained to tolerate carbohydrates during exercise.
+Just like you started with shorter training sessions and are slowly building up your distance, start with a small amount of carbohydrates per hour, and slowly increase this.
+You will slowly but surely train your gut to absorb carbohydrates faster, and you will be able to tolerate more during exericse.
+Amazing huh?
+(It is because your intestines develop more ‘transporters’ that let the carbohydrate travel from the intestines into the bloodstream).

-Start by sipping a sports drink every 15-30 minutes whilst exercising, before adding a gel every hour of exercise.
-Increase this over time and you should be aiming for at least 60g of carbs per hour of exercise by event day.
+Start by sipping a sports drink every 15-30 minutes whilst exercising, and get that working smoothly before adding a gel every hour of exercise.
+Increase this over time - you should be aiming for at least 60g of carbs per hour of exercise by event day.